How & Where to Buy Bitcoin (BTC)

 - Fastest Transfer: As Bitcoin operates on the P2P (Peer to Peer) protocol, the fund transfer is generally instant.
 This is a great advantage for travelers as well as merchants.

 - Un-hackable: It is next to impossible to cheat or con using Bitcoins due to the public ledger keeping.
-This is also advantageous for merchants because they can freely trade without ever thinking of being robbed in their shop.
+This is also advantageous for merchants because they can freely trade without concern of being robbed in their shop.

-- Mobile Wallet: Bitcoin payments can be made from anywhere provided that the user has access to a computer or Smartphone and internet connexion.
+- Mobile Wallet: Bitcoin payments can be made from anywhere, provided that the user has access to a computer or Smartphone and an internet connection.
 This also means that we can simply bypass banks.
 Moreover, no personal verification is needed to make or receive Bitcoin payments.